thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 implementation of the Server Name Indication (SNI) extension for IoT devices acting as clients.
-This functionality is not strictly required for constrained-to-constrained communication and can be disabled in such cases.
+This functionality is not strictly required for constrained-to-constrained communication and could be disabled in such cases.
 However, figuring out how to deactivate SNI can be difficult in some libraries.
 Furthermore, in a multi-vendor IoT deployment, some devices may not be aware of whether they are communicating with another device or a cloud service.